-Pratt discovered in the late 1960’s the subject matter that was to become the focus of her work, -the everyday moments and rituals captured by her camera from around her home and family.
+In the late 1960s, Pratt discovered the subject matter that was to become the focus of her work–the everyday moments and rituals captured by her camera from around her home and family.

-The following is from the National Gallery of Canada’s website:
+From the National Gallery of Canada’s website:

 “[In the late 1960’s] Pratt began searching for a new working method to describe the heightened modes of perception that were central to her experience.
 She began to experiment with the use of light to transform an ordinary moment into a charged theatrical scene.
 What she found, however, was that light changed faster than she could sketch or paint.
 She responded to the dilemma by using a camera to “still” the light and the moment.
 The image became a record of a potent visual experience that she could later interpret in her paintings.
 With this methodology, and with her children older and less demanding of her time, Pratt began working steadily in her studio.